Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling: Findings

-From the activities described in the journal entries, we identified 13 activity types and grouped them into three high-level categories: \textit{leisure}, \textit{daily life}, and \textit{special activities} (see \autoref{tab:journal_activity}).
+Adolescents journaled primarily at routine places (83 out of 122 entries; 68.03\%), most commonly at after-school classes ($N=40$) and at school ($N=25$).
+From the activities described in the journal entries, we identified 13 activity types and grouped them into three high-level categories: \textit{leisure}, \textit{daily life}, and \textit{special activities} (see \autoref{appendix:categories} for an exhaustive list of categories).
 On average, each adolescent contributed to 6.34 unique activity types (\textit{SD} = 1.69, \textit{min} = 4 [\child{8}], \textit{max} = 10 [\child{2}]).
-Almost half (46\%) of the journal entries incorporated \textbf{Leisure} activities outside daily routines.
-Most adolescents frequently recorded \textbf{sports and physical activities}, ranging from physical education classes (\eg{}, swimming, table tennis, taekwondo) to hobbies (\eg{}, bowling, badminton).
-Half of the adolescents recorded \textbf{eating out}, typically emphasizing family bonding while dining together at restaurants.
-Hobby activities such as \textbf{artistic pursuits} and \textbf{video games} also appeared across multiple entries, covering activities such as taking music or art lessons, crafting something, or chatting with friends about a video game.
-Adolescents also recorded a broad range of routine activities from their \textbf{daily lives} in 34\% of the entries.
-Six adolescents recorded \textbf{school activities} such as the excitement of the first day of the school semester and interactions with teachers or friends. \textbf{Domestic cooking and eating} with family or friends, engaging in \textbf{everyday activities} (\eg{}, walking or spending time at home with family), and reflections and cases on one's \textbf{health}, were commonly recorded in this category.
-Some journal entries also described \textbf{social issues and conflicts} such as conflicts with friends and family.
-One fifth of the journal entries focused on \textbf{special activities}, rare and unusual events compared with everyday leisure.
-Most of these entries described \textbf{outings} (22 out of 24 entries), often involving external activities with friends or family, such as visiting amusement parks, attending musicals, or going on trips.
+Almost half (46\%) of the journal entries incorporated \textbf{leisure} activities outside daily routines.
+Most adolescents frequently recorded \textit{sports and physical activities}, ranging from physical education classes (\eg{}, swimming, table tennis, taekwondo) to hobbies (\eg{}, bowling, badminton).
+Half of the adolescents recorded \textit{eating out}, typically emphasizing family bonding while dining together at restaurants.
+Adolescents also recorded a broad range of routine activities from their \textbf{daily lives} in 34\% of the entries ($N=42$), such as \textit{school activities}, \textit{domestic cooking and eating} with family or friends, and engaging in \textit{everyday activities} (\eg{}, walking or spending time at home with family).
+Some journal entries ($N=4$) also described \textit{social issues and conflicts} with friends and family.
+One fifth of the journal entries ($N=24$) focused on \textbf{special activities}, rare and unusual events compared with everyday leisure, such as visiting an amusement park.